Hunter Holmes McGuire VA Medical Center - Richmond, VA

 Overview: PTRP is a residential treatment program designed to facilitate independence in the community for patients with moderate to severe disability related to acquired neurologic injury (TBI and nontraumatic brain injury).
 We place a strong emphasis on return to work (eg. Active Duty service-members returning to active duty status) or school, community navigation and mobility, self-management of complex life skills, and development of psychological adjustment and coping skills.

-Program Components: We provide a holistic, ecologically based program that addresses the individual needs of residents with customized programming and treatment using an interdisciplinary team of rehabilitation specialists.
-Our team consists of a physician, Neuropsychologists, Psychologist, Psychiatrist, Social Worker, a Blind Rehabilitation Outpatient Therapist, two Recreational Therapists, two Kinesiotherapists, two Occupational Therapists, a Physical Therapist, a Speech Language Pathologist, a Nurse Case Manager and a team of 24/7 LPNs providing supervision and care during non-treatment hours.
-We provide group and individual therapies, on-site, community-based, vocational, and recreational activities.
+Program Components: We provide a program that addresses the individual needs of residents with customized programming and treatment using an interdisciplinary team of rehabilitation specialists.
+Our team consists of a physician, a Neuropsychologists, a Psychologist, a Psychiatrist, a Social Worker, a Blind Rehabilitation Outpatient Therapist, two Recreational Therapists, two Kinesiotherapists, two Occupational Therapists, a Physical Therapist, a Speech Language Pathologist, an Nurse Case Manager and a team of 24/7 LPNs providing supervision and care during non-treatment hours.
+We provide group and individual therapies, on-site and community based activities, vocational, and recreational activities.

 Have additional questions about our program?